NANC Cancellation Flow for Provisioning

 Introduction

-A service order and/or subscription may be canceled through the following processes:
+A service order and/or subscription may be cancelled through the following processes:

 • Conflict Flow For The Service Creation Provisioning Process – Flow B, Figure 11: As a result of the Conflict Resolution process (at tie-point C) the NLSP and OLSP agree to cancel the SV and applicable service orders.